 Shlomo & Doron

 Fall in love with Old Jaffa inside a historic building, exquisitely renovated into a center for contemporary art that manages to capture the essence of the ancient city within its walls.
 Did we mention there’s food and alcohol?
 Beit Kandinof contains 5 galleries that display expertly curated artwork to admire after you’ve satisfied your culinary palate.
-Chefs Yogev Yaros and Shami Golomb have created a menu worthy of its own exhibit, with rosemary focaccia, fava hummus, local red mullets breaded with paprika flour, lamb spare ribs, and some crack pie with salted Turkish yogurt ice cream to bring it on home.
-Once you’re fully satisfied in every way, wander the stunning alleys of Old Jaffa to find your inspiration.
+Chefs Yogev Yaros and Shami Golomb have created a menu worthy of its own exhibit.
+Try rosemary focaccia, fava hummus, local red mullets breaded with paprika flour, or lamb spare ribs.
+End with some crack pie with salted Turkish yogurt ice cream to bring it on home.
+Once you’re satisfied in every way, wander the stunning alleys of Old Jaffa to find your inspiration.

-Speaking of Israel’s pride, Eyal Shani, his HaSalon restaurant was recognized by La Liste in 2019 as one of the best in the world.
-The menu changes daily, with an emphasis on fresh seasonal raw materials transformed before your eyes into culinary masterpieces, usually by Shani himself.
+Created by Eyal Shani, HaSalon was recognized by La Liste in 2019 as one of the best in the world.
+The menu changes daily.
+It emphasizes fresh seasonal raw materials transformed before your eyes into culinary masterpieces, usually by Shani himself.
 This is definitely a splurge, so save HaSalon for a special occasion and book in advance.
-At around 23:00 the music turns up and the sophisticated ambiance transforms into a lively party, complete with smashing plates, flying napkins, and dancing on tables.
+At around 23:00 the music turns up.
+The sophisticated ambiance transforms into a lively party, complete with smashing plates, flying napkins, and dancing on tables.
 Opa!
 Wrap up the night with a stop at one of Tel Aviv’s best bars.